-To date, the final text of the NIS2 Directive has not yet been made public.
-It is therefore impossible to make a definitive statement on the obligations it introduces.
+The transposition of the NIS2 Directive into national laws by the Member States is expected by September 2024.
 Nevertheless, there are already many guidelines on what to do in anticipation of NIS2, and their implementation should preempt much, if not all, of the work.

 As such, we have put together a list of best practices to ensure compliance with the NIS2 directive.